Reliable Engine Crane Suppliers&Manufacturers in China

 For convenience, every Passca hydraulic engine crane comes with 6 wheels.
 They are fully rotating allowing for easy maneuverability.
 As an experienced folding engine crane manufacturers, we understand all challenges people face in daily lifting applications.
 A reason why all Passca hydraulic engine cranes are fitted with thick steel tube legs, and forged steel chain.
 Also, all hydraulic cranes come with a full 1-year warranty.

-PASSCA engine crane is used on lifting the engine while some repairs needed and also it can be used to lift the heavy objects, in one word, the engine crane is very multiple using tool .t
+PASSCA engine crane is used on lifting the engine while some repairs are needed and also it can be used to lift the heavy objects, in one word, the engine crane is a very multiple using tool.

-he engine crane also called shop crane or engine hoist/cherry picker engine hoist, it mostly in the workshops, Passca engine crane has 1 Ton.2Ton and 3Ton capacity, then you can choose according to your budget .the engine crane has extended boom, and the long ram jack to operated and also 2 foldable legs, this feature save lots of space while it’s not using.
+The engine crane also called shop crane or engine hoist/cherry picker engine hoist, is mostly in the workshops, Passca engine crane has 1 Ton.2Ton and 3Ton capacity, then you can choose according to your budget.
+The engine crane has an extended boom, and the long ram jack to operated, and also 2 foldable legs, this feature saves lots of space while it’s not using.

-the passca engine crane also features a ball bearing swivel casters, this makes the engine crane move and maneuver very smoothly and easier .the unique feature of the passca engine crane is lower down the system , the pump has a unique design which is lower down while the release valve is open.
+the passca engine crane also features ball-bearing swivel casters, this makes the engine crane move and maneuver very smoothly and easier.the unique feature of the passca engine crane is lower down the system, the pump has a unique design that is lower down while the release valve is open.

 We passca use high-quality steel to make the engine crane more stable and durable